 West Penn Cove

-The portion of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road is projected to open for harvest of clams, mussels and oysters August 1, 2020 through September 30, 2020 only.
+Clam, mussel, and oyster season OPEN for harvest August 1, 2020 through September 30, 2020 only in the area of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road.

 There are two WDFW access sites for West Penn Cove.
 The north access is a gravel pullout just off of HWY 20, locally known as Grasser's Lagoon.
 From Oak Harbor, take HWY 20 South until you see Penn Cove.
 The pullout is on the left shoulder, just south of Zylstra Road and just north of Madrona Road.
 Public tidelands are to the right when you reach the end of a short trail.

-A port-potty is available at he north access.
+A port-potty is available at the north access.
 During peak summer months a port-potty may be available at the south access point.
 Overnight parking is prohibited.